 \section{Abstract}

-We develop the $2$-representation theory of the odd one-dimensional super Lie algebra $\Ggl(1|1)^+$ and show it controls the Heegaard-Floer theory of surfaces of Lipshitz, Ozsv\'ath and Thurston \cite{LiOzTh1}.
+We develop the $2$-representation theory of the odd one-dimensional super Lie algebra $\Ggl(1|1)^+$ and show it controls the Heegaard Floer theory of surfaces of Lipshitz, Ozsv\'ath and Thurston \cite{LiOzTh1}.
 Our main tool is the construction of a tensor product for $2$-representations.
-We show it corresponds to a gluing operation for surfaces, or the chord diagrams of arc decompositions.
-This provides an extension of Heegaard-Floer theory to dimension one, expanding the work of Douglas, Lipshitz and Manolescu \cite{DouMa,DouLiMa}.
+We show it corresponds to a gluing operation for surfaces, or for the chord diagrams of arc decompositions.
+This provides an extension of Heegaard Floer theory to dimension one, expanding the work of Douglas, Lipshitz and Manolescu \cite{DouMa,DouLiMa}.